microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 ## Task 6 – Publish sensitivity labels

-Now that you've created a parent label and a sublabel, you'll publish them so they're available for users to apply manually in apps like Word, Excel, and Outlook.
-Publishing also makes the sublabel available for the auto-apply policy you'll configure next.
+You've created a sublabel that applies a footer to project data.
+When used with an auto-apply policy, this label automatically classifies project documents and emails and makes them clearly identifiable, reducing the chance they surface in Copilot responses.

 1. In the Microsoft Purview portal, under **Information Protection**, expand **Policies** then select **Label publishing policies**.